Cybrance/Discord-JS-MongoDB-Template/README.md

 # Discord JS + MongoDB Template

 Minimal Discord bot template using discord.js and Mongoose.
-Includes environment-driven configuration and instructions for running locally or deploying via the Cybrance panel.
+Includes environment-driven configuration and instructions for running locally or deploying via the Cytric panel.

 ## Features